 Just a few months later on May 30, Bridget made a late-night call to a friend around 11:00 p.m.
 According to that friend, Bridget sounded normal and wasn’t under any distress, nor did she sound upset.

 At 11:23 p.m. it was apparent that Bridget’s evening had taken a turn for the worst.
 She was seen by a witness at a Shell gas station sitting inside her car.
 Along with her were two unidentified men, and although the vehicle was later confirmed to be hers, she wasn’t the one behind the wheel.
 It’s suspected that she was being held against her will at that time.
 According to that same witness, Bridget didn’t look overly distraught as she sat in the passenger seat, but she did seem “extremely nervous.”
 The person also said she looked as if she was acquainted with at least one of the men.

 What happened to Bridget that night remains a mystery, but one thing is certain: someone violently murdered the aspiring model after dark.

 Twenty miles away from that gas station in Atlanta’s Oakland City neighborhood, a resident heard what he believed to be gunshots at 1:06 a.m.
-Just a few hours later, someone came across the nude, bullet-riddled body in a nearby park.
-Police saw that Bridget was shot in the back and judging by the scene, the young woman was running away from her killer when she was gunned down.
+Just a few hours later, someone came across a nude, bullet-riddled body in a nearby park.
+Police saw that Bridget Shiel was shot in the back and judging by the scene, the young woman was running away from her killer when she was gunned down.
 As if Bridget’s death couldn’t get any worse, investigators said that the bullets that were used were “radically invasive projectiles” that expand inside of their target.